Gartner-Lab/deMULTIplex2/README.md

 ## Compatibility

-Because of its mechanism-guided design, **deMULTIplex2** is broadly applicable to datasets generated from technologies that label cells or nuclei with a sample-specific tag (e.g., DNA oligonucleotides) for pooled processing, including but not limited to:
+**deMULTIplex2** is broadly applicable to datasets generated from technologies that label cells or nuclei with a sample-specific tag (e.g., DNA oligonucleotides) for pooled processing, including but not limited to:

 * [MULTI-seq](https://www.nature.com/articles/s41592-019-0433-8) (2019)
 * [Cell Hashing](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1603-1) (2018)